Disclosure: Your support helps keep the site running! We earn a referral fee for some of the services we recommend on this page. Learn more

-There are dozens of different types of businesses you could start.
-And, to be clear, you can’t start any business for under a hundred bucks.
+There are dozens of different types of businesses you could launch.
+And, to be clear, you can’t start any business for under 100 bucks.
+Even so, plenty of options can be exercised if you don’t have thousands of dollars.

-Find a Business Idea
+Find a business idea

-For example, if you already have a Cricut die-cutting machine then you could easily start a custom line of clothing, tumblers, and car stickers.
+Think about what you enjoy doing, your skills, and what type of equipment you already have.
+For example, if you already have a Cricut die-cutting machine, you could easily start a custom line of clothing, tumblers, and car stickers.

 We have created a set of awesome business ideas, along with a few other low-cost ideas below: